aodhanlutetiae/dj/reading3.md

 ---
 **Question 1**

-— How can journalists mitigate what the author calls the “danger of speedy publication”?
+How can journalists mitigate what the author calls the “danger of speedy publication”?

 ---

 **Question 2**

-— What should journalists provide so that their work is reproducible?
+What should journalists provide so that their work is reproducible?

 ---

-**Question 3**

-What European country saw a handbook on CAR written in 1989?

----

-**Question 4**

-When was the Hacks/Hackers network started?

----

 **ANSWERS**

-Computer-assisted reporting

-Detroit riots

-Denmark

-In 2009